nitturkarshruti/Supply-Chain-Managment-Database-main/README.md

 # Supply Chain Management Database
+# Taken the code from koushik2299/Supply-Chain-Managment-Database to understand and start the project

 This repository contains a supply chain management database that has been designed to help businesses manage their supply chain operations efficiently.
 The database is built using SQL and can be used with any SQL-based database management system.